MoserMichael/my-notes/dev-gotchas.md

 Remembering the details of golang, i wasn't exposed to this language for quite some time now...
 [here](https://github.com/MoserMichael/rzgrep) is my exercise on the subject.

-- golang has a linter now [golangci-lint](https://golangci-lint.run/), let's check if it is better than ```go vet``` The goland ide seems to be best - they are much better as an ide than anything out there (or maybe i just didn't manage to learn how to use visual studio code effectively)
+- It's the same syntax for accessing a struct field via and via a struct instance and via a reference to a struct.
+That's very confusing for someone who is coming from the land of C (or from the land of Java, where everything is a reference)

+However some entitites are treated more equal than others, in other contexts:

+if you pass a map or a sequence as a function argument, then these are always passed by reference!
+They did that, because the authors of the language realized, that nobody is getting the difference.... [link](https://stackoverflow.com/questions/40680981/are-maps-passed-by-value-or-by-reference-in-go) Yes, and vectors are also passed by reference, but structs are passed by value!

+Now if you have an collection (map or sequence) that contains a different collection as value, then accessing the outer collection will return ... a reference to the inner value.
+However a loopkup in an array/map of structs will make a copy of the contained struct instance.

+This is my example that shows you the all of the gory details [here you go](checkit.go) (I think that the 'tour of go' doesn't tell you this...)

 - actually i installed go on a new computer, it's version 1.18, therefore I can play with the new go generic feature My result is [here](https://github.com/MoserMichael/rzgrep/blob/master/src/cbuf/cbuf.go) - actually golang feels much better with generics...

   (intro [here](https://go.dev/doc/tutorial/generics)
   That was a bit sparse, there is also [this source](https://go.googlesource.com/proposal/+/refs/heads/master/design/43651-type-parameters.md#generic-types)

-- it's the same syntax for accessing a struct field via and via a struct value.
-That's very confusing for someone who is coming from the land of C (or from the land of Java, where everything is a reference)

-  I found myself making another copy of a structure in an array, for example, and changed the copy that was outside of the array, while the intent was to change the struct that was within the array...
-  (actually I nevere liked C++ references, almost never used them, unless forced at gunpoint)

-  To add insult to injury: Maps are always passed by reference!
-They did that, because the authors of the language realized, that nobody is getting the difference.... [link](https://stackoverflow.com/questions/40680981/are-maps-passed-by-value-or-by-reference-in-go) Yes, and vectors are also passed by reference, but structs are passed by value!
-And the 'tour of go' doesn't tell you...
-Don't believe it?
-Look [here](checkit.go)

-  The same goes for contents of maps (an vectors), If you have a nested collection as the value for a map, then map lookup returns a reference value, otherwise you get a map lookup by value...

 - append on arrays: works on nil slice as first argument slice; there is no point in defining an empty slice for the sake of appending something to it.
   Creating an empty slice still requires an allocation (the nil value doesn't)